dibyendumajumdar/Suravi/README.md

 ```
 vcpkg list
 clapack:x64-windows                   3.2.1-1          CLAPACK (f2c'ed version of LAPACK)
 clapack:x64-windows-static            3.2.1-1          CLAPACK (f2c'ed version of LAPACK)
 openblas:x64-windows                  0.2.20-2         OpenBLAS is an optimized BLAS library based on G...
 openblas:x64-windows-static           0.2.20-2         OpenBLAS is an optimized BLAS library based on G...
 ```

-* Install Lua 5.3 or Ravi first.
-The distro assumes the following locations for these, if you change these then you will need to amend the FindLua.cmake scripts in all the projects.
+* Decide on the home folder for the distro.
+The distro assumes the following locations for these, if you change these then you will need to amend the `FindLua.cmake` scripts in all the projects.
   - c:/Software/lua53 or c:/Software/ravi on Windows
   - ~/lua53 or ~/ravi on Unix systems

+* Install Lua 5.3 or Ravi first.
+Ensure that `-DCMAKE_INSTALL_PREFIX` is defined as above.
+If you did not use the default location aboce then you will need to amend the `FindLua.cmake` scripts in all the projects.

 * Build packages in following order.
-Note that you need to supply '-DUSE_LUA53=ON' to CMake if you are building for Lua 5.3.
-Defauft is to build for Ravi
+Note that you need to supply `-DUSE_LUA53=ON` to CMake if you are building for Lua 5.3.
+Default is to build for Ravi
   - ravi-ffi
   - ravi-torch-paths
   - ravi-torch7

 #### Testing the Distro

+Once the distro is built, set environment variables appropriately for locating the distro.
+You will need to set:

+- PATH on all platforms
+- LD_LIBRARY_PATH on Linux
+- DYLD_LIBRARY_PATH on Mac OSX

+Each package in the distro must be tested.